struckbylightning/Notepad/_posts/2018-05-15-lightning-developement-tips-tricks.md

 **Developement Tips**
 1. Functions can be passed as a parameter
-  *In example below the onNext, onPrevious functions defined in shellComp are passed as parameters to the embedded comp paymentNavigationComp
+  In example below the onNext, onPrevious functions defined in shellComp are passed as parameters to the embedded comp paymentNavigationComp
-  ---------------shellComp.cmp-------
+##shellComp.cmp
 ```html
 <aura:component>
 	<c:paymentNavigationComp onPrevious="{!c.onPrevious}" onNext="{!c.onNext}"/>
 </aura:component>
 ```
----ShellCompController.js---
+##ShellCompController.js
 ```js
 {
   onNext : function(component, event, helper) {